Precision Sound Reproducers

 not only hear the music, you can also hear the room the music was

-recorded in. * Your natural selection filter will work again and will
+recorded in. * Your natural selection filter will allow you to

-highlight musicians among others in the sound image at your free
+highlight musicians among others in a sound image, at your free

-choice using your brain. * Thanks to this you can choose to have a
+choice, using your own brain. * Due to this you can choose to have a

 experience while listening to the same recording. * A rich,